 We proudly offer the bios of our accomplished teachers.

 Shahnaz Habib has published fiction and nonfiction in the anthologies Twentysomething Essays by Twentysomething Writers (Random House) and 21 Under 40 (Zubaan).
-She is a regular contributor to the New Yorker online, the Guardian blogs, and Of Note magazine.
+She is a regular contributor to the New Yorker online, the Guardian, and Of Note magazine.
+Her work has also appeared in Afar magazine, Brevity, and Laundry, among many others.
 She has been awarded a New York Foundation for the Arts Artists' Fellowship in Nonfiction Literature.
 She holds a BA from Mahatma Gandhi University, an MA in English Literature from the University of Delhi, and an MA in Media Studies from the New School.

 Corie Hengst has written marketing copy for numerous companies, including ShoeFitts Marketing and Designer Greetings.
 She has served as a copy editor for Penguin Group and Metro newspaper, as well as written articles for Plan Adviser/Plan Sponsor magazines, American Salon magazine and thegrindstone.com.
 She has also ghostwritten white papers and a book about the best business practices for Generation Y. She holds a BA from Missouri State University.